 Tanya Selby – Running Coach & Sports Massage Therapist

-Tanya enjoys working with people with a wide range of abilities and experiences, from athletes to beginners or those simply looking to de-stress.
-She has developed a treatment based on her belief that mind and body work in unison.
+Tanya is dedicated to helping you achieve your goals, ensuring you enjoy the process along the way.
 You will receive personalised treatment that will help you to not only return to full function, but gain a deeper understanding of your body, helping you to develop strategies to remain injury free for the long term.

 From a young age health and fitness has played a big part in her life.
-After moving to Paris, where she found herself without a gym, she discovered running and finally understood the true benefits that exercise can offer.
-This changed her life as she went onto competing in both running and cycling events.
-Pilates- based exercises also play an important role in compliment her training and day-to-day health.
-Along with many personal successes Tanya has experienced her own setbacks, linked to overtraining and poor biomechanics.
+Along with many personal successes in running and cycling Tanya has experienced her own setbacks, linked to overtraining and poor biomechanics.
 She is now more passionate than ever to help others avoid common pitfalls and can empathise fully with the many frustrations that come from injury.

 Whether you are in pain or looking to retain or improve your fitness, Tanya will help you to reach your full potential in sports performance and your daily life.

 Laura is a former gymnast, cheerleader and the sports and dance therapist of the team.
 In 2018, she graduated with first class honours in Sports and Dance Therapy from London Metropolitan University.